 Getting Your Compensation For An Oilfield Injury

-Injured oil and gas industry workers need compensation to pay for their expenses and get back on their feet.
+Injured oil and gas industry workers need compensation to pay for their expenses and get back on their feet after an oil field injury.

 However, because you were injured while on the job, you will first need to make a claim for workers’ compensation benefits.